 Additionally, the Sergeant at Arms conducted a thorough review of CSCE’s security procedures after being notified of the counterintelligence issues involving Mr. Parker and Mr. Massaro.
 The Sergeant at Arms expressed concern regarding Mr. Parker’s written assertion that Chairman Wilson had no authority to be informed of Mr. Parker’s foreign contacts or activities, and found that under Mr. Parker and Everett Price, his hand-picked CSCE security manager, CSCE failed to meet key security requirements for years, including failing to make mandatory reports about their foreign contacts.

 Mr. Parker and Mr. Price objected to the new security procedures established based on the Sergeant at Arms’ recommendations.
-Mr. Parker sent an email to the House Sergeant at Arms (it’s lead security office) rejecting the authority of the CSCE Commission Chairman or its legal Staff Director to be provided any knowledge or oversight of his foreign contacts and activities.
+Mr. Parker sent an email to the House Sergeant at Arms (it’s lead security office) rejecting the authority of the CSCE Commission Chairman or its Staff Director to be provided any knowledge or oversight of his foreign contacts and activities.
 These statements by Mr. Parker stating he recognized no authority of the entity (CSCE) legally responsible for holding his clearances were so concerning to Sergeant at Arms officials that they informed Mr. Geffroy that they may need to revoke all CSCE official clearances.
 Informed of this, Chairman Wilson had Mr. Geffroy draft letters that he sent to security agencies relaying Mr. Parker’s position and stating that as CSCE’s Chairman, Chairman Wilson could not be responsible for backing Mr. Parker’s clearances since Mr. Parker did not recognize his authority.

 Mr. Parker also intervened to block Chairman Wilson’s pick of a military veteran then serving at the Pentagon to oversee national security matters, including potential foreign corruption and intelligence manipulation involving Mr. Parker and Mr. Massaro.
 Mr. Parker alleged that he had the authority to promote Michael Cecire into the position although Dr. Schrage and Mr. Geffroy learned that over several years, bipartisan staff complained that Mr. Cecire bullied a senior woman official, failed to show up for work for extended periods, skipped an international trip and falsely stated that he had notified his supervisor, refused to meet his supervisor to discuss performance issues, and engaged in insubordination.